NAMTeam/namteam.github.io/content/docs/feature-guides/realhighway/index.md

 #### RHW Starters

+{{< details "The Starter Pieces allow one to widen and/or elevate their RealHighways, by dragging the base RealHighway network tool through them, causing them to convert to match." >}}

 {{< menu-icon icon="images/icons/rhw-starters-button.jpg" caption="_Starter Pieces (located under the Highways Menu)_" >}}

-The Starter Pieces allow one to widen and/or elevate their RealHighways, by dragging the base RealHighway network tool through them, causing them to convert to match.

 1. L0 RHW-4 Starter
 2. L0 MIS Starter